Man breaks into LSU locker room, spits on officers, kicks EMTs, is tased in hospital

 BATON ROUGE - Police arrested a man Monday on several charges after he walked into an LSU locker room without authorization, threatened several people, and resisted law enforcement and first responders.

-According to arrest documents, the LSU Police Department was called to Tiger Stadium Monday afternoon for reports of a disturbance, where a woman said that Raphael Green followed her into a locker room, where he cornered another witness and assaulted and threatened to kill him.
+According to arrest documents, the LSU Police Department was called to Tiger Stadium Monday afternoon for reports of a disturbance, where a woman said that Ralphael Green followed her into a locker room, where he cornered another witness and assaulted and threatened to kill him.

 When Green was confronted and told to leave, he reportedly threatened another witness.